Martabak manis

-Mànjiān (曼煎) is a homophone of Mǎnqīng (滿清), which ruled the final imperial dynasty in China, while guǒ (粿) means pancake.

 Origins

-The origins of Apam balik / 曼煎粿 attributes its invention to Zuo Zongtang, a military leader of the late Qing dynasty.
+The invention has been attributed, though without evidence, to Zuo Zongtang, a military leader of the late Qing dynasty.
 In 1855, the army of the Taiping Heavenly Kingdom invaded the Fujian region and General Zuo was appointed to lead an army to crush the rebels.
-To provide the soldiers with food without interfering the life of local people, General Zuo decided to switch from the flatbread which was eaten together with spring onion and chilli sauce, to a pancake that used locally sourced and mass-produced ground cane sugar and peanut as filling.
+To provide the soldiers with food without interfering in the life of local people, General Zuo is said to have decided to switch from the flatbread which was eaten together with spring onion and chilli sauce, to a pancake that used locally sourced and mass-produced ground cane sugar and peanut as filling.

 The recipe does seem to have spread throughout the Fujian region, especially around Quanzhou and later on throughout Southeast China.
 It was brought south into Southeast Asia or Nanyang by Hokkien and Teochew immigrants, especially to Singapore, and merchants spread it to neighbouring regions.

+In Indonesia, this dish originated in Bangka Belitung Islands by ethnic Chinese (Hokkien and Khek) and it was named “Hok Lo Pan” which translates to “Hoklo ethnicity’s cake.”
+Its traditional topping includes sugar and sesame seeds.
+Martabak manis have different names in different regions.
+In West Borneo, it is called apam pinang, similar to Malaysia's apam balik.
+In Central Java, martabak manis is referred to as kue Bandung which means Bandung cake.
+The origin of kue Bandung started when a man from Bangka Belitung, opened a Martabak manis stall beside a “Bandung Noodle” stall.